amith47/myAssignments_DataAnalysis/README.md

 across cities.
 4. GitHub Upload:
-o Upload your code and visualizations to your GitHub repository. o Submit the public GitHub link to your repository.www.1stepgrow.com / © Copyright 1stepGrow / All rights reserved Submission Instructions:
+o Upload your code and visualizations to your GitHub repository. o Submit the public GitHub link to your repository.
+Submission Instructions:
 1. Register and get the API key from OpenWeatherMap.
 2. Fetch the weather data using Python and analyze it according to the problem